tlienart/Franklin.jl/README.md

         * one parallel situation could be to insert the content of a code file and display it as such.
 This could be done within the markdown or, in fact could leak through by writing directly in the markdown `'''julia{{ insert path_to_code.jl}}'''` which would permeate through the html conversion then bring in the jl code and display it. (could also think about inserting CSV etc.)
     * css pre-processing (variables)
+* Consider using references to newcommands instead of attaching a copy of the newcommand to every command?
+* Use `isnothing` instead of `x == nothing` (no difference just for readability)

 ## Context project